ctch3ng/Setting-up-Ubuntu-24.04-LTS-via-WSL-2-for-Google-s-Coral-USB-Accelerator/README.md

 usbipd attach --wsl --busid 1-4
 ```

-Note: If your default WSL is something else, you will need to run `wsl --setdefault Ubuntu-24.04` to upadte it first.
+Note: If your default WSL is something else, you will need to run `wsl --setdefault Ubuntu-24.04` to update it first.

 <a id="item-3-7"></a>
 ### Verify Device Attachment in WSL